Also see our Gulf Islands Scenic Drive article for attractions along the Emerald Coast from Pensacola to Apalachicola Florida

 As a tourist-oriented community, Pensacola Beach has its share of shopping, entertainment and nightlife venues.
 Many of these are located along the Portofino Boardwalk that fronts the beach along Santa Rosa Sound.

 As RVers we tend to spend a good deal of time on the trails and beaches of Fort Pickens but when we do come into town, we like to sample the sea food restaurants, of which there are many.
-See our article and reviews of Pensacola Beach Restaurants here.
+See our article on Pensacola Beach Dining & Entertainment.

 Loads of other attractions are located only about 4 miles away on the mainland in Historic Pensacola Florida.
 Golf courses, more historic forts, the fantastic Naval Aviation Museum, the Palafox and Seville historic districts, the Florida State Museum, waterfront parks, an arts district, entertainment, and loads of great restaurants are among the interesting things to see and do in Historic Pensacola (see our article).